jenssgb/agent-builder-ultimate-kit/README.md

 **Common issues:**
 - Not finding info?
 Check you have permissions to the sources
 - Slow?
 Too many knowledge sources - remove what you don't need
 - No citations?
-Add "Always cite sources" to instructions---
+Add "Always cite sources" to instructions

+---

 ## Learn More